 I set out for work that evening hoping to leave for Cotonou the next morning.
 I also had to plan my movement this way because I do not know how long it may take me to get foreign exchange I needed to travel.
-The era of travelling with just ATM cards out of Nigeria and making withdrawals abroad within Africa is past.
-The present economic situation in Nigeria as at the time of writing this made the government restrict cash withdrawals on ATM to only outside Africa.
+The era of travelling with just ATM cards out of Nigeria and making withdrawals abroad within Africa is gone.
+The present economic situation in Nigeria as at the time of writing this report made the government restrict cash withdrawals from ATM to only outside Africa.

 Friday morning, after several contacts who promised to help me raise the foreign exchange I needed failed to turn up, I decided to go get some myself.
 I have heard several stories of people getting fake currencies and going to jail for the same reason.
 I decided to go to a credible source to raise mine.
 I went to a certified Bureau de Change at the Murtala Mohammed International airport and their rates were quite acceptable.
 I also had rest of mind as I was very sure I was travelling with original notes.
 Now, I will advise every reader, travelling from Nigeria or Africa in general to try as much as possible to source for foreign exchange from credible sources.
-The cost of getting it from an unknown or unreliable source may be unpleasant eventually – you will lose everything and risk a jail term (if you are not able to bribe your way out)
+The cost of getting it from an unknown or unreliable source may be unpleasant eventually – you will lose everything and risk a jail term (if you are not able to bribe your way out).

-Personally, I choose to call this route Idiroko/Igolo route because the name of these borders differ depending on the country you are in. in Benin, people call it Igolo while on the Nigerian side it is called Idiroko.
+Personally, I choose to call this route Idiroko-Igolo route because the name of these borders differ depending on the country you are in.
+In Benin, people call it Igolo while on the Nigerian side it is called Idiroko.
 This is unlike Seme where both sides of the divide are both Seme.

 Now if you are a traveler, it is advisable not to even take along something you did not pack or arrange yourself when travelling.
 This is because, even someone you know too well can mistakenly put in something that is not supposed to be in the plane in your luggage.
 Also there are cases of people giving something to someone in the airport which later resulted in arrest, imprisonment and even execution of such people who something they knew nothing about was found with.